kirmar/delaysay/README.md

 - Alias: *[Paste the value of $DELAYSAY_KMS_MASTER_KEY_ALIAS]*
 - Key administrators: **`admin`**
 - Check: **"Allow key administrators to delete this key."**
-- "IAM users and roles that can use the CMK in cryptographic operations": *[Select the roles from DelaySayFunction and DelaySayUserAuthorizationFunction]*
+- "IAM users and roles that can use the CMK in cryptographic operations": *[Select the roles from DelaySaySecondResponderFunction and DelaySayUserAuthorizationFunction]*
 - Finish.

 Click the alias and copy the ARN to $DELAYSAY_KMS_MASTER_KEY_ARN.